arcalot/arcaflow-workflows/basic-examples/bind-constants/README.md

 ## Workflow Description

-This workflow demonstrates how to use the Arcaflow builtin function `bindConstants()` to repeat a set of input values with each item in your input list.
+This workflow demonstrates how to use the Arcaflow builtin function `bindConstants()` to repeat a set of input values with each item in your input list using a foreach loop.

+### Subworkflow Description

+The subworkflow uses a plugin to print the value of the `name` input.
+The `loop_id` and `ratio` input values are bundled with this plugin output as this subworkflow's output.

 ## Files